Tomella/lt2/README.md

 Serve up your content:
 > node server
+> Open a browser on http://localhost:3000

 ### How it builds
-It doesn't.
 We use http2, webcomponents and modules to keep it simple.
 Just write code and run it direct.

-Copy the lt2 directory to where ever you want, set up some proxying and then go http://my.host.com/liveTiming and it should work.
+Anytime you change the server side code simply restart the server, for the web side it is all native so simply refreshing the browser will pick up the changes.

+I typically run this at home, on the laptop when racing is on so there is no service or deployment scripts for serving from elsewhere.